 Sara Bamdad is a self-funded student from Iran who began her PhD in September 2014.
-She is working on Iranian clinic users' experiences of IVF, in the context of religious, medical, nationalist and scientific knowleges about new reproductive technologies and compulsory parenthood in Iran.
-Sara successfully completed 11 months of ethnographic fieldwork in Iran, and is now in the final stages of her analysis and writing up.
+Her thesis is about Iranian clinic users' experiences of IVF, in the context of religious, medical, nationalist and scientific knowleges about new reproductive technologies and compulsory parenthood in Iran, based on an 11 month period of ethnographic fieldwork.
+Sara successfully completed her viva in March 2019 and is currently completing her minor corrections.
 I co-supervise Sara with Maria do Mar Pereira, 50/50.

 Urvashi Soni-Sinha ‘Gendered Labour Process and Flexibility: A Study of Jewellery Production in India’ (successfully defended December 2000).
 Funded by ORS and Warwick Research Insitute.
 Co-supervised with Joanna Liddle.
 Urvashi is now living in Canada and teaching Women's Studies and Labour Studies at the University of Windsor.